-To pursue this completion degree, students must hold FAA Airframe and Powerplant (A&P) certifications and have successfully completed an accredited associate degree or a higher-level degree, ensuring the fulfillment of all necessary competencies.
+To pursue this completion degree, students must hold FAA Airframe and Powerplant (A&P) certifications and have successfully completed an accredited associate degree or a higher-level degree, along with the other program specific requirements.
 Upon completion of the program, students will be ready to pursue entry-level management positions such as Aircraft Maintenance Analyst, Maintenance Supervisor, Maintenance Planner, Aircraft Records Analyst, Aviation General Manager, and Aviation Support Specialist.